Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 - **practical use:**
   1. Passing a memoized function(using callback) to a memoized child (React.memo) or useEffect, useMemo(as dependencies) -	Prevents child from re-rendering unnecessarily when the parent re-renders
   2. Let's say our component has 2 states & even 1 state updates, all function will be recomputed.
   3. Space will take up -> not a big issue, v8 does garbage collection.
 But this is something to avoid as app grows.

+Code: scorecard example

 ## useMemo
 - A React hook that returns a memoized value of a function — the function is only re-computed when dependencies change.